cityenergyproject/seattle/deprecated/README.md

 spec/			Tests that have not been run or updated in 7 years pdf-generator/	Tools for setting up a server to generate static PDFs

-At this time, we also deleted the following directories.
-They can be retrieved using version control as needed: play/ doee_scripts/ email/ iframe_style/
+At this time, we also deleted the following directories and files.
+They can be retrieved using version control as needed: play/ doee_scripts/ email/ iframe_style/ docs/Citywide_scoredcard.md
+2015_Stamen_Phase_I.csv
+overview.pdf